Skip past navigation to main part of page

 A User Guide for calculating the standard errors in HILDA is provided as part of our technical paper series, see Hayes (2008).
 Example code is provided in SAS, SPSS and STATA.

 To assist you in the calculation of appropriate standard errors, the wave 1 area (cluster), and proxy stratification variables have been included on the master file.
-These are listed in Table 37 and need to be specified for the SPSS, SAS and Stata Taylor Series approximation standard error calculations suggested above.
-Any new entrants to the household are assigned to the same sample design information as the permanent sample member.
+These are listed in Table 4.26 and need to be specified for the standard error calculations Taylor Series approximation method as suggested above.
+Any new entrants to the household are assigned to the same sample design information as the permanent sample member they join.
 As of Release 6 the proxy stratification variable (ahhstrat) has replaced major statistical region (ahhmsr) on the master file as the variable to be used in the Taylor Series approximation method.
 The new stratification variable is essentially a collapsed area unit variable that approximates the effect of both the systematic selection and stratification of the survey selection better than only using the variable for the major statistical region.

 Variable Description Design element